zeptofine/dataset-creator/README.md

 When a Rule needs a producer, the rule should tell you what it needs in its description.
 Pick the appropriate Producer in the Producers.

+As of writing this, there are 6 rules:

+- Time Range: only allows files created within a time frame.
+- Blacklist and whitelist: Only allow paths that include `str`s in the whitelist and not in the blacklist
+- Total count: Only allow a certain number of files
+- Resolution: Only allow files with a resolution within a certain range
+- Channels: Only allow files with a certain number of channels
+- Hash: Uses ImageHash hashes to eliminate similar looking images.

+The order of these rules in the list is important, as they will be executed in order from top to bottom.

 **!Neither Producers or Rules need to be defined for inputs/outputs to work!**

 ### Outputs & Filters